...

 Things to be aware of:

-• The morning after surgery, start brushing teeth gently and be careful not to spit – just let water passively empty from your mouth.
+• Morning after surgery, start brushing teeth gently and be careful not to spit – just let water passively empty from your mouth.

 • Gentle salt water rinses should be done after eating and before bed.